-We now have Freedom Rangers available for sale.
-Please visit the Pasture Raised Poultry Page to download our order form.
+We now have limited supply of frozen Cornish Cross chickens available for sale.
+Please visit the “Order” tab to download our order form.

 Don’t forget to check out our Loony Acres Newsletter, especially if you are not a subscriber.

-Below is a sign featuring some of our product offerings for 2013.
-Honey, unfortunately will not be available until 2015, if our bees and hives arrive in spring of 2014, as it takes a year to harvest the honey.
+Below is a sign featuring some of our product offerings.
+Honey, unfortunately will not be available until we buy our hives and bees.
+Then it takes a year to harvest the honey.